d-benvenuti/brexitVisualization/README.md

 -	Implemented multiple selection on the regions' map (right-click on a region).
 -	Improved performance: selecting an already selected region is no longer triggering computations and removed a useless iteration on all the dataset whenever a region is clicked.
 -	Implemented deselection from multiple selection.
+-	Implemented a button to select every region.

 # Todo

--	Implement a "Select all" button.
 -	Implement a "Deselect all" button.
 -	Implement SCXML statecharts.
 -	Check that the numbers in the right charts are updating correctly when a multiple selection occurs.
 -	Add instructions about selections in the html.
 -	Remove unnecessary logging.
+-	Fix buttons' position.

 # Bugs to fix